BahadirGLCK/ohsvu-mm-pipeline/README.md

 2.  **Build the image**:
     Navigate to the project root directory (where the `Dockerfile` is located) and run:
     ```bash
-    docker build -t ohsvu-dev .
+    docker build -t unsloth-vlm-pipeline-dev .
     ```
-    You can replace `ohsvu-dev` with your preferred image tag.
+    You can replace `unsloth-vlm-pipeline-dev` with your preferred image tag.

 ### Running the Docker Container